BrianInGermany/Xzerpt/README.md

 Record your ideas in an web interface and then generate idea cards you can cluster into stacks on your desk.

+## Usage

+IdeaStackr is hosted at [ideastackr.herokuapp.com](http://ideastackr.herokuapp.com).
+Alternatively, you can run Ideastackr locally with Flask.
 ## Steps:

 ### 1. Data collection